jsr6720/jsr6720.github.io/_posts/2017-01-29-common-sense,-the-rights-of-man-and-other-essential-writings.md

 ## My Review 4/5

 Great read to fill in some of the thoughts prior to the revolution.
 Funny how in 250 years politics still hasn't changed.
-Those who disagree with Paine are fools. <br/><br/>Personally read as part of becks book.
+Those who disagree with Paine are fools.

+Personally read as part of becks book.

 ### Date Read
 2017/01/29